computermusicneix/nxI/README.md

 nxI

-Code for Livecoding and Algorithmic AV Drones.
+Code for Livecoding and Algorithmic Audiovisual.

 ( SuperCollider + Puredata )